madhavnagpal/monorepo-architecture/README.md

 1. if you release feature -> only release next minor of main
 2. if you release fix -> only release next patch of main

+# Adding storybook and unit test in component library

+In package component-library

+1. npx storybook init

+// in video needed to be done manually but with v7, its done automatically (step 2,3,4)

+2. yarn add @storybook/react -D // basic storybook mechanism customized to react

+3. yarn add @storybook/testing-library -D

+4. yarn add @storybook/addon-links @storybook/addon-essentials @storybook/addon-interactions -D

+on 8:06 mins in video of jack